 - Take out time to reflect on the positives in your life: Living with a cancer diagnosis may make it seem like your whole life has been a sad story.
 While situations may differ from person to person, reflecting on the positives is a way to find happiness, after a cancer diagnosis.

 - Be confident in your faith: While you may feel let down by the higher power you believe in, this is the time to entrust your healing and belief in your faith, if you are a believer.
 Research has shown that people who are hopeful and inspired are overall better prepared to handle the mental rigours of a cancer diagnosis.

 - Engage yourself in pleasurable activities: Whether it is going out to the mall, watching comedies, knitting or singing, your previously enjoyable activities must not be discarded in a hurry.
 These are bound to be helpful when you feel down.

 - Spend time with your loved ones: Whenever possible, you should spend time with your family and friends.
 Surround yourself with their positive energy.

 - Exercise: Start small; if you were not especially active before your diagnosis.
 Walking, pacing around a small room, cycling, swimming or yoga are easy activities to engage in that will uplift your mood and spirit.
 You will also feel better while at it

 - Take out time to try new things: If you have always wanted to carry out some activities but never had the opportunity to, this is a great chance to do it.
 Whether it is singing loudly at a karaoke bar, trying a new dish or learning a new skill, look for opportunities to find joy and pleasure in new things.

 Do you have questions?
-Please post it in the comment box or chat with us directly via the chat pop up icon below.
+Please post it in the comment box or chat with us directly.
 We would love to hear from you.